Lightstreamer/Lightstreamer-kafka-connector/README.md

     > VALUE.myProperty['myChild'].childProperty
     > ```

-- Expressions must evaluate to a scalar value, otherwise an error will be thrown during the extraction process (see record error evaluation strategy).
+- expressions must evaluate to a scalar value, otherwise an error will be thrown during the extraction process (see record error evaluation strategy).

 ##### Record Routing